-Why do headsets that work for PS4 or PC not work for Xbox?
+Why do headsets that work for PS4, PS5 or PC not work for Xbox?

-Largely because PS4 and PC support connection options that the Xbox One does not.
+Largely because PlayStation 4/5 and PC support connection options that the Xbox One does not.
 The PS4 and PC both support headsets that connect via 3.5mm (either dual 3-pole or 4-pole), optical, Bluetooth and USB.
 Meanwhile, the Xbox One didn't include 3.5mm on its first-generation controllers, requiring the use of an Xbox One Stereo Headset Adapter to add this option.
-The Xbox also only works with certified USB devices and uses its own proprietary wireless standard rather than Bluetooth, so you'll need to look for headsets that are specifically marketed as Xbox One compatible.
-The final option is getting a headset that connects via optical (S/PDIF), although this is somewhat rarer.
-We've marked the connection options for each headset we recommended above for your information.
+The Xbox also only works with certified USB devices and uses its own proprietary wireless standard rather than Bluetooth, so you'll need to look for headsets that are specifically marketed as Xbox Series or Xbox One compatible.
+The final option is getting a headset that connects via optical (S/PDIF), although this isn't available on the Xbox Series X or S. We've marked the connection options for each headset we recommended above for your information.

 How can I improve the sound of my existing headphones?

 Good and totally not just made up question!
 A lot of this comes down to personal preference, but we prefer to turn off audio "enhancements" like surround sound and aggressive equaliser settings; you want things to be as "bare metal" as possible if you trust in the intent of sound engineers and headphone designers alike.
 From there you can use a DAC, which takes audio processing duties off your PC or console and entrusts it instead to dedicated hardware which tends to do a better job, removing jitter and changing the characteristics of the sound for the better.
 Desktop or portable DACs like the Audioengine D1, Fiio E10K or Cambridge Audio DacMagic XS cost around £100/$100 or less and can improve audio quality substantially.
+(We also highlighted the Sound Blaster G3 just above!)
 Of course, you can spend way more if you want to go even further into the audiophile realm.

 What about speakers?